VishwasKukreti/vishwaskukreti.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral student at School of Computational & Integrative Sciences, Jawaharlal Nehru University.
+I am a doctoral student at *__ETC Labs__, School of Computational & Integrative Sciences, Jawaharlal Nehru University*.
 My research interest lie in the dynamics of complex system, especially, behaviour of complex socio-economic systems during phase transitions.
 I spend considerable amount of my time on BI/ML problems as a side project.